GeorgeHernandez/GeorgeHernandez/Opinions.md

 - RULE BY THE MANY.
 A fair democracy is better than an oligarchy, but there are problems with misinformation, propanda, and manipulation.
 Part of it is weak epistemology, but part of it can be contributed to purposeful campaigns.
 There is the adage "A lie is halfway round the world before the truth has got its boots on", but the propagation of "false news" is magnified by social media.
     - [Journalism](https://en.wikipedia.org/wiki/Journalism).
 Yes, there is free speech but journalistic organizations should be certified and held to a higher standard.

 ### 1.5.1.
-ISSUES
+Political Issues

 Some issues can incite some people.
 The policy making process should be granular as much as possible and not bundled with trigger issues or pork issues.
-Here are some issues in no particular order.
+Here are some issues in alphabetical order.

-- Immigration
-    - Separating children from parents is wrong.
-It doesn't seem to be about resources but racism and xenophobia.
-- Identity
-    - Everyone has an identity, a culture.
-Odd that this is politicized.
 - Abortion
     - Abortion is a difficult, horrific, and personal decision that I don't think anyone takes lightly, especially not the mother.
 Trust the mothers and their maternal instincts to make the hard decision.
     - Just because I am pro-choice does not mean I am pro-abortion.
 It means I understand that your choice is none of my damn business, and I will always fight for your right to choose.